Carreau/phd-dissertation/parts/part2.rst

 ==============
 ..
 3

-ATP-Mix buffer or simply `Mix` contains the ATP necessary for actin polymerisation.
-It is aliquoted and stored at -20°C. Kept on ice for weekly use. pH is adjusted between to 7.4.
+ATP-Mix buffer or simply `Mix` contains the required  ATP for actin polymerisation.
+It is aliquoted and stored at -20°C. Kept on ice for weekly use. pH is adjusted to 7.4.

     - 12.0 mM ATP,
     - 20,0 mM DDT
     - 0.88 mM Dabco
     - 24.0 mM :math:`MgCl_2`

-.. todo:
-    Echange Actine ?

 Protein preparation